craigm26/bike-bus/README.md

 # BikeBus

-# MVP goals
+## MVP goals

-- prove there's people willing to pay for premium services
-- prove there's network effects with this app
-- focus on providing value to bikebus members and leaders while giving a glimpse of what other roles could do to help make streets safer (data for policy makers)
-- basic features:
---create a route, make it a scheduled route and call that a bikebus group. invite other or new users to join.
---map search then allow options to get directions, llok for routes --parents can check in a kid when the group starts --org admins can claim a destination and make multiple routes and assign/invite leaders to them.
---group page has group messages
---account page allows users to see their details
+- Providing value to bikebus members and leaders by allowing them to create a route, schedule it and invite users.
+Organizations can host multiple BikeBus groups and assign leaders to them.
+Organizations can also track time and distance traveled by BikeBus group as well as employee timesheets.

 ## Safety in Numbers

 ## What